-The Scheme has been designed, planned and coordinated by the scientific advisor (Dr. Ries Duran until September and Dr. Alberto Burlina starting from September) and Dr. Cas Weykamp as scheme organiser, both appointed by the ERNDIM Board.
+The Scheme has been designed, planned and coordinated by the scientific advisor (Dr. Alberto Burlina) and Dr. Cas Weykamp as scheme organiser, both appointed by the ERNDIM Board.
 The design includes samples and reports which are connected to provide information with a balance between short-term and long-term reports and between detailed and aggregated information.